xenos18/ppe_detection/README.md

 ## Research notebooks

 In folder `/notebooks/` you can access to research notebooks.
-All notebooks was running on Google Colab.
+All notebooks were running on Google Colab.

 ## Data access